 What are the common types of renewable energy that we can support?

 There are six common forms of renewable energy that we can support, including:

-- Solar power: Solar power is created by using photovoltaic panels to harness the sun's energy and turn it into electricity.
-It's now a common sight to see solar panels on people's homes, or even to drive past a solar farm.
-While solar panels aren't quite sensitive enough to power our world in a major way, the technology behind them is developing quickly.
-Scientists recently created a panel that’s sensitive enough to harness power from moonlight, so it’s likely that we’ll see solar power grow exponentially in coming years.
+- Solar power: Solar power is created using photovoltaic panels to harness the sun's energy and turn it into electricity.
+It's now a common sight to see solar panels on people's homes or even drive past a solar farm.
+While solar panels aren't quite sensitive enough to power our world in a significant way, the technology behind them is multiplying.

-- Wind power: Wind power is one of the most promising forms of renewable energy, and it's one of the most common forms of clean electricity that Inspire purchases on behalf of members (you can learn more about Inspire and how we can be your renewable energy company for clean energy).
+- Wind power: Wind power is one of the most promising forms of renewable energy, and it's one of the most common forms of clean electricity that Inspire purchases on behalf of our members (learn more about Inspire and how we can be your renewable energy supplier).
 Most wind farms are found in super windy areas or even out at sea.

-- Geothermal: Geothermal power is created by harnessing naturally occurring heat from the Earth to produce electricity.
-If you think back to your elementary school science classes, you'll remember that the center of the Earth is extremely hot, and cools bit by bit as it gets closer to the surface.
-We can drill down into the Earth to access this heat, which will never run out.
+- Geothermal: Geothermal power is created by harnessing naturally occurring heat from the earth to produce electricity.
+If you think back to your elementary science classes, you'll remember that the center of the planet is sweltering and cools bit by bit as it gets closer to the surface.

 - Bioenergy: Bioenergy, also known as biofuel, is created by burning plant matter to generate energy.
 While it's not as clean as some of the other methods on this list, it is still renewable and far better than fossil fuels for the environment.